san99tiago/aws-cdk-transactional-messages/README.md

-# AWS-CDK-APIGW-SQS-LAMBDA
+# :incoming_envelope: AWS-CDK-APIGW-SQS-LAMBDA :incoming_envelope:

+Serverless AWS architecture to simulate the processing of transactional "messages". <br>

-Serverless solution for transactional "messages" API Gateway backend on top of SQS + Lambda and with Observability logs, traces and service map on X-Ray.
+- Designed with API Gateway on top of SQS and Lambda.
+Equipped with Observability capabilities including detailed logs, traces and service map on X-Ray.
 - Deployed on AWS with Infrastructure as Code on [CDK-Python](https://aws.amazon.com/cdk/) (see [`./cdk`](cdk/) folder).
 - Logging and traces enabled with [Lambda PowerTools](https://github.com/awslabs/aws-lambda-powertools-python) and optimized with their latest Lambda Layer.
-- Backend processing has SQS-retries and eventual failures trigger a CW-Alarm and an Admin-Email is sent via a custom SNS-Topic.
+- Backend processing has SQS-retries and eventual failures (SQS-DLQ) trigger a CW-Alarm and an Admin-Email is sent via a custom SNS-Topic.
-- The source code for the Lambda Function is a "dummy processing" approach, but can be extend to business logic needs.
+- The source code for the Lambda Function is a "dummy processing" approach, but can be extend to any business logic needs.

 ## AWS Architecture Diagram